Mary Gaudron

-Mary Genevieve Gaudron (born 5 January 1943) is an Australian lawyer and judge, who was the first female Justice of the High Court of Australia.
-She was the Solicitor-General of New South Wales from 1981 until 1987 before her appointment to the High Court.
-After her retirement in 2002, she joined the International Labour Organization, serving as the President of its Administrative Tribunal from 2011 until 2014.
+Mary Genevieve Gaudron (5 January 1943 – 13 September 2026) was an Australian lawyer and judge who was the first female Justice of the High Court of Australia.
+She was the Solicitor-General of New South Wales from 1981 to 1987 before her appointment to the High Court.
+After her retirement in 2002 she joined the International Labour Organization, serving as the president of its administrative tribunal from 2011 to 2014.

 Early life

-Gaudron was born in Moree, in northern rural New South Wales in 1943, the daughter of working-class parents Edward and Grace Gaudron.
+Mary Genevieve Gaudron was born on 5 January 1943 in Moree in northern rural New South Wales, the daughter of working-class parents Edward and Grace Gaudron.
 She would later speak about the intense racism towards Indigenous Australians which was part of everyday life in Moree and how it influenced her strong opposition to all forms of discrimination.

-In 1951, H. V. Evatt passed through Moree to campaign for the "no" case in the 1951 referendum, at which the Menzies Liberal government was attempting to alter the Constitution of Australia in order to ban the Australian Communist Party.
-Evatt was addressing a small crowd from the back of a blue Holden ute, discussing the upcoming referendum and the Constitution, and Gaudron, not knowing what Evatt was referring to, asked "Please sir, what's a Constitution?"
-Evatt explained that it was "the laws by which Parliaments were governed."
-Gaudron asked whether it was similar to the Ten Commandments and Evatt replied that "you could call it the Ten Commandments of government."
+In 1951, H. V. Evatt passed through Moree to campaign for the "No" case in the 1951 referendum, at which the Menzies Liberal government was attempting to alter the Constitution of Australia in order to ban the Australian Communist Party.
+Evatt was addressing a small crowd from the back of a blue Holden Utility, discussing the upcoming referendum and the Constitution.
+Gaudron, not knowing what Evatt was referring to, asked "Please sir, what's a Constitution?"
+Evatt explained that it was "the laws by which Parliaments were governed".
+Gaudron asked whether it was similar to the Ten Commandments and Evatt replied that "you could call it the Ten Commandments of government".
 Gaudron then asked for a copy and Evatt subsequently sent her one in the mail.
 Gaudron, expecting two stone tablets, was disappointed to receive only a small pamphlet.
-However, when the school bullies declared the pamphlet useless, Gaudron retorted that it was of great use to lawyers, and that some day she would be one.
+However, when the school bullies declared the pamphlet useless, Gaudron retorted that it was of great use to lawyers and that some day she would be one.